-Accusing Matt Damon in “The Great Wall” of white-washing is a misstep.
+Accusing Matt Damon in “The Great Wall” of white-washing (or, as Constance Wu did, of not looking like her heroes) is a misstep.
 He’s not white-washing anything.
 He’s green-washing.
 He’s money laundering.

 “The Great Wall” is a joint American-Chinese production, filmed in China, and directed by legendary director Zhang Yimou (“Ju Dou,” “Raise the Red Lantern,” “To Live,” “Hero,” “House of Flying Daggers”—need I go on?).
 Apparently that’s partly why Damon wanted to do the movie—to work with Zhang.
 It also allowed him and his family the opportunity to live in China for six months.
 I’m sure he also got paid a buttload.

 As for why China wanted him?
 Money.
 Prestige.
 He’s a big international star.
 He’s Jason Bourne.
 International box office is currently owned by Hollywood and no one else is even close.
 There are 134 Hollywood films on the worldwide box office list before the top Chinese film, “Mei ren yu (The Mermaid),” makes an appearance.
 And most of its money was made in China.
 It didn’t travel.
 China wants its movies to travel; they figure having Jason Bourne on board could help.

 Indeed, watching the film, I flashed back on all the hack Caucasian actors that used to appear in ’80s Hong Kong flicks and marveled at how far Chinese movies had come.
 This far: Americans, such as Constance Wu, now get to call them “anti-Chinese.”